soda-research/vitrage/doc/source/index.rst

 or set a deduced state.

 **Vitrage Notifiers** can be used to notify external systems of Vitrage alarms and states.
-Currently Vitrage has an Aodh notifier for raising Vitrage alarms in Aodh, and a Nova notifier for marking that the host is down.
+The following notifiers are currently supported: Nova (update the states of the host and instances), Mistral (execute workflows), SNMP and HTTP webhooks.

 Installation Guide
 ------------------